Kentucky Derby 2019 Results: Maximum Security Disqualified In Kentucky Derby First, Country House Wins

 The Kentucky Derby 2019 results are in, and Country House won in a shocker.

-The favorite Maximum Security crossed the finish line first, but after a delay of more than 15 minutes it was determined that the horse committed a foul and impeded the 65-to-1 Country House.
+The favorite, Maximum Security, crossed the finish line first, but after a delay of more than 15 minutes, it was determined that the horse committed a foul and impeded the 65-1 favorite Country House.
 Before Saturday, there had never been a Kentucky Derby winner disqualified in an on-the-track foul.

-Going in to the Kentucky Derby, the attention was as much on the horse not showing up in the final results.
+Going into the Kentucky Derby, the attention was as much on the horse not showing up in the final results.
 The favorite going into the week was Omaha Beach, but the horse was scratched after suffering an injury late in the week.
 Trainer Richard Mandella called the loss a “bitter pill to swallow,” especially after Omaha Beach had drawn a favorable staring position.

 As the Courier Journal noted, the loss was especially difficult for Mandella as he is still seeking his first Kentucky Derby win, and Omaha Beach was riding high off a win in the Arkansas Derby.